cfragiadakis/Crime-Analysis-in-Chicago/README.md

 **2.4 In which area the most crime incidents are recorded**

-Using a bar chart of Plotly, we can find out which area records the most crime incidents in Chicago
+Using a bar chart of Plotly, we can find out which area records the most crime incidents in Chicago.

 <img src="https://user-images.githubusercontent.com/72870088/212785296-db7f4404-7f86-4436-9439-a47d3418d41e.PNG" width="600" height= "250" alt="Image Alt Text">